FatihHDR/motion-alarm/README.md

 ## Usage
 Once the setup is complete, the system will automatically start detecting motion and sending notifications to the connected Android application.
 You can disable the alarm for 1 minute through the app interface.

-For full project details and a step-by-step guide, please visit Shane Jansen's project page.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please fork the repository and submit a pull request.